Pel Mel: History

 Pel Mel formed in Newcastle, New South Wales in June 1979 with the line-up of Graeme Dunne on guitar and lead vocals, Glenn Hill on bass guitar, Judy "Jude" McGee on saxophone and clarinet (later also on synthesiser and co-lead vocals), her sister, Jane McGee on guitar, Nigel Savage on saxophone and Dave Weston on drums.
 Australian musicologist, Ian McFarlane, described how their, "Early influences included UK bands like the Cure, Wire, Joy Division, the Fall and Gang of Four, although [they] always mixed the avant-garde with a deceptively simple blend of bright dance beats and catchy new wave pop.
-With its idiosyncratic sound and style, [the group] made little headway on the hard rock-besotted Newcastle pub circuit."
+During 1979 and 1980, the band had a permanent Friday-night residency at the Grand Hotel in Newcastle, where they were usually supported by electro band The Limp, founded by Tim McGee and also featuring Jude McGee, Dave Weston, Jane McGee, David Whittaker and later Glenn Nelson and others.
+The Limp issued a single, "Marked Man", in 1981. "[Pel Mel] made little headway on the hard rock-besotted Newcastle pub circuit" and the group began playing regularly in Sydney at venues such as The Rock Garden, The Bayswater Tavern, French's and Beirut by Night.

 In early 1980 Savage left and late that year, Lindsay O'Meara (ex-Voigt/465, Crime and the City Solution) replaced Hill on bass guitar.
 The group relocated to Sydney in February of that year.
 Pel Mel's first single, "No Word from China", was originally recorded at the Double Jay, radio station studio and was released on the band's own label, Primate Records, in January 1981.
 McFarlane observed, "[it] won instant favour among discerning critics and new wave fans."
 The Canberra Times correspondent felt, "[it] has one of the catchiest melodies and one of the most haunting female voices I've heard for yonks.
 Just try to stop humming the chorus after you've heard it a few times; an amazing first release from a young band full of promise.
 The only short comings are in the production."